hegwj/CbLDM/README.md

 4. [Notes on the file](#Notes-on-the-file)
 5. [Model Files](#Model-Files)
 6. [Authors](#Authors)
+# Data Preparing
+Before training a CbLDM model, you have to obtain a dataset including PDF and xyz coordinate, which satisfy the format in 'trans_data.py', 'trans_data_mtx.py' and'trans_data_pdf.py'.
 # Train model
 To train your own CbLDM model simply run:
 ```